Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 The jute spinning machine is equipped with a fast pulling area and is able to produce high-quality yarns with high efficiency with automatic disposal arrangements as well.

-Finishing process of jute spinning includes:
+The finishing process of jute spinning includes:

 There are two types of winding: